SDS voice of schools - Interactive video

 A strategy co-designed with schools

-The Schools Digital Strategy is built on the principles of co-design.
-Extensive interviews have been conducted with principals, teachers and school administrative staff across the state to understand how they see technology contributing to their roles in improving student outcomes.
+The Schools Digital Strategy was built on the principles of co-design.
+Extensive interviews were conducted with principals, teachers and school administrative staff across the state to understand how they see technology contributing to their roles in improving student outcomes.

 Teachers